 Borrowing and Placing Holds

-The two cameras - one for iOS and Android - can be requested at the CIrcualtion Desk.
+The cameras can be requested at the Circulation Desk.

 Cameras may be borrowed for 7 days and may be renewed if there are no holds on them.

 Cameras may be placed on hold if they are not currently available.

 Overdue fines accrue at $1/day.
 Lost or damaged cameras are billed at the replacement cost.